jessstapley/CercosporaGWAS/README.md

 # Cercospora beticola GWAS
-Respository of methods for GWAS in Cercospora beticola
+Respository of methods for GWAS in Cercospora beticola.